TylerGeragi/Automated-Network-Reconnaissance/README.md

 # Example Output

-> Navigate to the directory where the script is located and use "python 'name_of_.py' to run script on your locally connected network"
+> Navigate to the directory where the script is located and use "python 'name_of_.py' to run script against your locally connected network"

 > A seperated list of each device on the network along with it's operating system is then produced